-I know you have options for your grooming needs and I want you to know that my wife and I personally care for over 100 birds at this time.
-Many of which we have acquired from re homing situations.
-We are both very experienced in the grooming techniques of the different breeds of birds as we have been grooming our own flock for many years as well as having other professionals help us including veterinarians who have helped teach us proper techniques as we work closely with them to ensure the well being of all birds we encounter.
-My wife and I have everything from the smallest of the avian species being canaries and finches to the largest of the species being the Hyacinth Macaw.
+I know you have options for your grooming needs and I want you to know that we personally care for over 100 birds at this time.
+Many of which have been acquired from re homing situations.
+We are very experienced in the grooming techniques of the different breeds of birds as we have been grooming our own flock for many years as well as having other professionals help us including veterinarians who have helped teach us proper techniques as we work closely with them to ensure the well being of all birds we encounter.
+We have everything from the smallest of the avian species being canaries and finches to the largest of the species being the Hyacinth Macaw.
 We have 7 different breeds of cockatoos, 13 different breeds of Macaw's including many hybrids and 4 different breeds of amazons and we have several of each breed.
 Most of which are our pets and all very friendly and talk.
-You can meet many of them when you visit the store as we always have some of them with us.
+You can meet many of them when you visit the store as we always have some of them hanging out.

-Many that know us throughout the industry have commented on the amazing sight of such a large and diverse flock being so healthy as none of our birds pluck or have medical issues.
-We have one cockatoo that was plucking when we took him in as a rescue but has since stopped plucking though he is still a little thin on his feathers.
+Many that know us throughout the industry have commented on the amazing sight of such a large and diverse flock being so healthy.

 EVERYTHING FOR THE BIRDS.

 Tuesday through Saturday - 10:00 am to 5:00 pm